fourWayz/decentralized-social/README.md

 ### Explanation of the `getComment` function
 This function provides an easy way for users to retrieve essential information about comments on posts.
 It enforces security by verifying that both the specified post and comment exist before returning the comment's information.

+- `_postId`: The index of the post to which the comment belongs.
+- `_commentId`: The index of the comment within the specified post.
+- `commenter`: The address of the commenter.
+- `content`: The content of the comment.
+- `timestamp`: The timestamp when the comment was created.
+- `require(_postId < posts.length, "Post does not exist")`: Ensures that the provided `_postId` corresponds to an existing post in the `posts` array.
+- `require(_commentId < postCommentsCount[_postId], "Comment does not exist")`: Ensures that the provided `_commentId` corresponds to an existing comment for the given post.
+- `Comment memory comment = postComments[_postId][_commentId];`: Retrieves the comment struct from the `postComments` mapping for the specified post ID and comment ID.
+- `return (comment.commenter, comment.content, comment.timestamp);`: Returns the attributes of the comment as a tuple containing the commenter's address, the content of the comment, and the timestamp when it was created.

 ### Retrieving total posts count
 ```solidity